kwhitney91/RockstarSQL/README.md

 # Context
 This project uses SQL for data analysis to answer the key questions above and help with the upcoming oline service transistion

-# Data Set
+# Data & Tools

-The set includes information about Rockbusters film inventory, customers and payments.
-The structure reflects buisness scenarios and relationships between data tables.
+Rockbuster relational database management system and Postgre SQL was used for the analysis purpose.
+The data set includes information about Rockbuster’s film inventory, customers, payments, stores, staff, films, actors, rental history and addresses.